fourdesire/sketch2unity-release/README.md

 #### 2. Group
 Sketch2Unity groups layers automatically to arrange each text layer and image layer in a group respectively in order to fit object structure of Unity.
-It saves layout information for every group, so setting layout values only works for group and symbol.
-(On the other hand, setting layout values for text layers and bitmap layers is useless.)
+It saves layout information for every group, so setting layout values in custom panel only works for group and symbol.
+(That is to say, setting layout values for text layers and bitmap layers is useless.)

 #### 3. Symbol
 The level of symbol is equivalent to group in the hierachy of layout.